bromite/bromite.github.io/news/2018-09-05-submissions-for-new-logo.md

 ## Is there a deadline for submissions?

-No more submissions will be accepted after 5 October 23:59 UTC.
+No more submissions will be accepted after ~~5 October 23:59 UTC~~ 28 September 23:59 UTC.
 If no logo has been picked yet, this might be extended, but it is unlikely.

 ---
 [&rarr; Discuss on Hacker News](https://news.ycombinator.com/item?id=17920365)